pleiszenburg/hapsira/docs/source/core.md

 The former `_math` module, version `0.18` and earlier, has become a first-class citizen as `core.math`, fully compiled by the above mentioned infrastructure. `core.math` contains a number of replacements for `numpy` operations, mostly found in `core.math.linalg`.
 All of those functions do not allocate memory and are free of side-effects including a lack of changes to their parameters.

-Functions in `core.math` follow a loose naming convention, indicating for what types of parameters they can be used. `mul_Vs_hf` for instance is a multiplication of a vector `V` and a scalar `s` (floating point).
+Functions in `core.math` follow a loose naming convention, indicating for what types of parameters they can be used. `mul_Vs_hf` for instance is a multiplication of a vector `V` and a scalar `s` (floating point). `M` indicates matricis.

 `core.math` also replaces (some) required `scipy` functions: